ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

  : A quantitative measure that provides suitable input to a selection mechanism for CATS decision making.

 Computing metrics:
   : Metrics specific to the computing resources in the underlying CATS systems as distinct from other metrics, such as network metrics.
-For further detail, see the set computing metrics defined in {{?I-D.ietf-cats-metric-definition}}.
+For further detail, see the set of computing metrics defined in {{?I-D.ietf-cats-metric-definition}}.

 Service:
   : An offering that is made available by a service provider by orchestrating a set of resources (networking, compute, storage, etc.).